mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 ### Capitalization

+Capitalization is a work in progress and inconsistencies are actively being worked on.
+New documentation and UI/in-product content should follow this style guide.

+#### Documentation headings

+**H1**

 Use Title Case for document names/titles.
   - For example: "Deployment Guide for Organizations"

+**H2 onwards**

 Use Sentence case for section titles and headings.
   - For example: "Writing guidelines for editors"

+#### UI/in-product text

+**H1**

+Use Title Case for menu names.
+  - For example: "Create New Channel"

+**H2 onwards**

+Use Sentence case for other headings, buttons, menu items.
+  - For example: "Select playbook stages"

 ### Person